vladyn/topaz-pool/README.md

 # Topaz Pool group
 A test task, consuming [flickr](http://flickr.com) API of a public group done for applying for a front-end developer.
-In this assignment, I've chosen to consume  Flickr API of a Flickr public groups and one in particular - Topaz Software.

 # Run
 To get started run the following command.
 ```
 npm install && npm start
-npm test
 ```
 Once everything is bootstraped navigate to `http://localhost:3000` in your browser.